How Right|Front WorksCopy link to section

 There is no truly universal app store link.

-When someone clicks a standard App Store or Play Store link, the store may open in the wrong country, show a “Not Available in Your Region” message, or display the wrong storefront language.
+When someone clicks a standard App Store link, the store may open in the wrong country, show a “Not Available in Your Region” message, or display the wrong storefront language.

 This is especially common when sharing links internationally or running global campaigns.